 Blood pressure is measured with 2 numbers.
-The first number is the pressure in your arteries when your heart beats.
-The second number is the pressure in your arteries when your heart relaxes between beats.
+The first number (called systolic blood pressure) is the pressure in your arteries when your heart beats.
+The second number (called diastolic blood pressure) is the pressure in your arteries when your heart relaxes between beats.

 Compare your blood pressure to these numbers:

 - Normal blood pressure is lower than 120/80 (said as “120 over 80”)

 - High blood pressure is 130/80 or higher

 - Blood pressure that’s between normal and high (for example, 125/80) is called elevated blood pressure

 If your blood pressure is elevated, it means you’re at risk for developing high blood pressure.
 Talk to your doctor and make a plan to control your blood pressure.